foobarsgamessmithy/chess-manager/README.md

 The realm configuration must be imported via [realm.json](./infrastucture/keycloak/realm-export.json).
 Test users are also included in the end of the file.
 Also, the client secrets are set in the file.
 Of course this secrets should not be used for production.

 The connection from keycloak to the chessmanager app is done with oauth2 like in is this [example](https://www.baeldung.com/spring-boot-keycloak).
+You just have to annotated your tests with `@WithMockAuthentication` and the requests within the test are authenticated.
+It is possible to set values in the annotation for different users, authorities etc.

+#### Testing with keycloak

+A really convenient way to write spring boot tests (integration test) without disabling keycloak is using [spring-addons](https://github.com/ch4mpy/spring-addons/).

 #### Roles
 Roles are not used in application now.